Storage Management

 - File Reconstruction: Generate optimized new data files to replace the original files

-- Marker Cleanup: Clean up related deletion marker to complete the reorganization process
+- Marker Cleanup: Remove related deletion marker records to complete the reorganization process

-Reorganization operations and merge operations are mutually exclusive; the same entity segment will not execute both operations simultaneously.
+Reorganization operations and compact operations are mutually exclusive—the same entity segment cannot execute both operations simultaneously.

 Reorganization Configuration